Aretha Franklin biography

 In 2003, Franklin released her final studio album on Arista, So Damn Happy, and left the label to found Aretha Records.
 Two years later, she was awarded the Presidential Medal of Freedom and became the second woman ever to be inducted into the UK Music Hall of Fame.
 In 2008, she received her 18th Grammy Award for " Never Gonna Break My Faith"—a collaboration with Mary J. Blige—and was tapped to sing at the 2009 inauguration of president Barack Obama.
-With her 18th Grammy, she has won the second most Grammys of any female artist, following Alison Krauss.
-Most recently, Franklin's released her first album on her own label, A Woman Falling Out of Love, in 2011.
+With 18 Grammys under her belt, Franklin is regarded as one of the most honored artists in Grammy history, ranked among the likes of Alison Krauss, Adele and Beyoncé Knowles.

-To support her album, Franklin gave several concerts, including a two-night stint at the famed Radio City Music Hall in New York.
-Both fans and critics were impressed with her performances, in which she showed that the Queen of Soul still reigns supreme.
+In 2011, Franklin released her first album on her own label, A Woman Falling Out of Love.
+To support the project, she performed several concerts, including a two-night stint at the famed Radio City Music Hall in New York.
+With fans and critics alike impressed with her performances, she successfully proved that the Queen of Soul still reigns supreme.

-In her personal life, however, Franklin seemed to be going through some challenging times.
-She announced that she was getting married to her "forever friend" William "Willie" Wilkerson in January 2012 and they planned to tie the knot in that summer.
-Only a short time later, Franklin told the press that the wedding off.
-The couple had "decided we were moving a little too fast, and there were a number of things that had not been thought through thoroughly."
+During this same period, however, Franklin seemed to be going through some challenging times in her personal life.
+She announced that she was getting married to her "forever friend" William "Willie" Wilkerson in January 2012, and that they planned to tie the knot that summer, but only a short time later, Franklin told the press that the wedding was off.
+"We were moving a little too fast, and there were a number of things that had not been thought through thoroughly," the singer explained.

-More than a week after breaking off her engagement, Franklin suffered another great personal loss.
-The death of her goddaughter, Whitney Houston, on February 11, 2012, deeply saddened her.
-"It's so stunning and unbelievable," Franklin wrote on her Facebook page.
+Just weeks after breaking off her engagement, Franklin suffered another great personal loss: the death of her goddaughter, Whitney Houston, on February 11, 2012.
+"It's so stunning and unbelievable," Franklin wrote on her Facebook page about the tragedy.
 "My heart goes out to Cissy, her daughter Bobbi Kris, her family and Bobby."